- About ACT4JJ

 The Time is Now for Reauthorization

-The Act 4 Juvenile Justice campaign of the National Juvenile Justice and Delinquency Prevention Coalition—composed of more than 350 national, international, state and local organizations— believes that the time is right for Congress to reauthorize and strengthen the JJDPA.
+The Act 4 Juvenile Justice campaign of the National Juvenile Justice & Delinquency Prevention Coalition—composed of more than 300 national, international, state and local organizations— believes that the time is past due for Congress to reauthorize and strengthen the JJDPA.

-Reauthorization of the JJDPA is currently more than six years overdue.
-Congress can and should use the reauthorization of the JJDPA as an opportunity to strengthen accountability for federal spending, help states protect public safety, hold delinquent youth accountable, protect our children from harm, and provide rehabilitation services to prevent future delinquency.
+Reauthorization of the JJDPA is currently more than nine years overdue.
+Congress can and should reauthorize the JJDPA to strengthen oversight of federal spending, help states protect public safety, hold delinquent youth accountable, protect our children from harm, and provide rehabilitation services to prevent future delinquency.
 This landmark law was last reauthorized in 2002, but few substantive changes were made at that time.
 Since the last major reauthorization of the JJDPA nearly two decades ago, much more is known about what works and does not work to keep our communities safe and put youth on a better path.

-Specifically, ACT4JJ would like Congress to hold hearings and pass a JJDPA reauthorization bill that will:
+Specifically, ACT4JJ would like Congress to pass a JJDPA reauthorization bill that will:

 - Extend the Jail Removal and Sight and Sound separation core protections to all youth under the age of 18 held pretrial, whether charged in juvenile or adult court.